descope/descope-ruby-sdk/README.md

     uri: 'https://myapp.com/verify-enchanted-link', # Set redirect URI here or via console
-    template_id: 'my-text-template-id' # Optional, selects a specific text template ) link_identifier = res['linkId'] # Show the user which link they should press in their SMS pending_ref = res['pendingRef'] # Used to poll for a valid session
-masked_phone = res['maskedPhone'] # The phone number that the message was sent to in a masked format
+    template_id: 'my-text-template-id' # Optional, selects a specific text template ) link_identifier = res['linkId'] # Matches the identifier at the start of the SMS, so the user can confirm it pending_ref = res['pendingRef'] # Used to poll for a valid session masked_phone = res['maskedPhone'] # The phone number that the message was sent to in a masked format
 ```